- Duration: 52 Minutes

 - Training Type: HIIT, Pilates, Strength Training, Toning

 I wrote this routine with every intention of earning some sore lower body muscles.
 I can't be the only one who sometimes craves next-day muscle soreness, right?
 It can be very gratifying.
 It's a reminder that I did something yesterday that will make me stronger and fitter tomorrow.
 The lingering soreness serves as a reminder while I'm standing in the kitchen looking for a snack; I start thinking of my body as a system or machine that works better and more efficiently when I give it smart, wholesome, healthy fuel.

 Whether you enjoy or merely endure muscle soreness, this workout is sure to challenge you, and maybe even end up changing you if you make it a regular part of your routine.
 I've integrated strength training supersets, high intensity interval training, Pilates, and plyometrics into one home workout for the butt and thighs - all you're going to need is an optional set of dumbbells (if you don't have them, you can always get creative with practically anything around the house that you can safely lift).

 After a quick bout of light warm up cardio, we move directly into the strength training workout for a bigger butt and strong, toned legs; we'll do 8 reps of each exercise, twice per group in an ABAB format.
-Next is a quick but effective bout of high intensity interval training; 20 seconds on, 10 seconds rest, three times for each exercise.
-Lastly we'll do a burnout of Pilate inspired mat exercises and then a cool down and stretch.
-Dumbbells are recommended but optional.
+Next is a quick but effective bout of HIIT; 20 seconds on, 10 seconds rest, three times for each exercise.
+Lastly, we'll do a burnout of Pilates-inspired mat exercises, and then a cool down and stretch.
+Dumbbells are recommended, but optional.